The BioFiles - Bill Hubick

 Burrows can pose a serious threat to agricultural and residential development by damaging farm machinery and even undermining building foundations.[32]
 In a June 7, 2009, Humane Society of the United States article, "How to Humanely Chuck a Woodchuck Out of Your Yard" by John Griffin, director of Humane Wildlife Services, stated you would have to have a lot of woodchucks working over a lot of years to create tunnel systems that would pose any risk to a structure.[citation needed]

-The burrow is used for safety, retreat in bad weather, hibernating, sleeping, love nest, and nursery.
+The burrow is used for safety, retreat in bad weather, hibernating, sleeping, mating, and nursery.
 In addition to the nest, there is an excrement chamber.
-The hibernation or nest chamber is lined with dead leaves and dried grasses.[40]
+The hibernation or nest chamber is lined with dead leaves and dried grasses.[41]
 The nest chamber may be about twenty inches to three feet (51–91 cm) below ground surface.
 It is about 16 inches (41 cm) wide and 14 inches (36 cm) high.
 There are typically two burrow openings or holes.
 One is the main entrance, the other a spy hole.
 Description of the length of the burrow often includes side galleries.
-Excluding side galleries, Schoonmaker reports the longest was 24 feet (7.3 m), and the average length of eleven dens was 14 feet (4.3 m).[15]: 104–105 W. H. Fisher investigated nine burrows, finding the deepest point 49 inches (120 cm) down.
-The longest, including side galleries, was 47 ft 11.5 in (14.62 m).[11]: 306 Numbers of burrows per individual groundhog decrease with urbanization.[41][42]
+Excluding side galleries, Schoonmaker reports the longest was 24 feet (7.3 m), and the average length of eleven dens was 14 feet (4.3 m).[16]: 104–105 W. H. Fisher investigated nine burrows, finding the deepest point 49 inches (120 cm) down.
+The longest, including side galleries, was 47 ft 11.5 in (14.62 m).[12]: 306 Numbers of burrows per individual groundhog decrease with urbanization.[42][43]

-Bachman mentioned that when the young groundhogs are a few months old, they prepare for separation, digging a number of holes in the area of their early home.
-Some of these holes were only a few feet deep and never occupied, but the numerous burrows gave the impression that groundhogs live in communities.[11]: 318
+Bachman mentioned when young groundhogs are a few months old, they prepare for separation, digging a number of holes in the area of their early home.
+Some of these holes were only a few feet deep and never occupied, but the numerous burrows gave the impression that groundhogs live in communities.[12]: 318

 Abandoned groundhog burrows benefit many other species by providing shelter.
 They are used by cottontail rabbits, raccoons, foxes, river otters, eastern chipmunks, and a wide variety of small mammals, snakes, and birds.[44]